johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 5. Run a program in a child process

 ## Program Set Up
 The shell source code will be written in a single file called `shell.c`.
 The header files in the code block below must be included in the program to enable I/O and the use of system calls provided by the operating system.
 Additionally, we need to define two symbolic constants `MAXARGS` and `MAXLINE`.
-The two will provide an upper bound on the number of characters for arguments a user can provide with a command and the character length of the overall command, respectively.
+The two will provide an upper bound on the number of characters for arguments a user can provide and the character length of the overall command, respectively.

 ```c
 /* shell.c */